markhunte/Hype_Symbol_Override_Extension/README.md

 In most cases you will do any animaions on elements using the normal means within hype.

-But adding a duration here will also allow for the same type of animation afforded to using the setElementProperty in an Hype function.
+But adding a duration here will also allow for the same type of animation afforded to using the setElementProperty in an Hype function.  (see example 2)